Skip to main content

 Create a logical replication slot

-We recommend creating logical replication slots via the control panel or via the Cloud database API.
+We recommend creating logical replication slots through the control panel or through the cloud database API.
 If you create a slot through a client connected to the database, we do not guarantee that the slot will work.

 The maximum number of logical replication slots is 26.

-Only a user with the role can create slots dbaas_replication — this role is automatically assigned database owner You can't assign it to other users.
+Only a user with the dbaas_replication role can create slots — this role is automatically given to the database owner, it cannot be assigned to other users.

-2. Open the cluster page → tab Databases.
+3. Open the cluster page → Database tab.

 Configure logical replication using the slot